What I've learned from 10 years of bike commuting

 Jacket

-A note on high-viz - it is up to you if you want to dress head to toe in high viz, there are some studies saying it is safer and others saying it makes little difference.
-Personally, I'd go for something bright and colorful with reflective hits that makes me seen on a bike but doesn't fully out me as a cyclist if I happen to stop into a cafe - so not the bright yellow dayglo high-viz.
+A note on high-viz: it is up to you if you want to dress head to toe in high viz.
+There are some studies saying it is safer and others saying it makes little difference.
+Personally, I'd go for something bright and colourful with reflective hits that makes me seen on a bike but doesn't fully out me as a cyclist if I happen to stop into a cafe - so not the bright yellow dayglo high-viz.
 As long as you aren't dressed head to toe in black and you have good lighting (see the lights section below), you'll be safe.

 Gloves

 If you are riding in winter, gloves are a must.
-Its not just a comfort thing, being able to feel your finger and operate your brakes gets really tough on those cold mornings.
+It's not just a comfort thing - being able to feel your fingers and operate your brakes gets really tough on those cold mornings.

-During winter I'll use full fingered gloves that have a degree of water resistance (more on that below) and have reflective elements so they are really visable when indicating at night.
+During winter I'll use full fingered gloves that have a degree of water resistance and have reflective elements so they are really visible when indicating at night.

-During summer, I don't bother with gloves when commuting - its just another thing to have to manage and put on and look after.
+During summer, I don't bother with gloves when commuting - it's just another thing to have to manage and look after.

 Having said that, there is nothing worse than wet shoes and socks, and on a bike, your feet can be the first to get wet, even in light rain.
-Shoe-covers can be really helpful in limiting how wet your shoes get - again, you won't be able to keep them fully dry all the time, but you might significantly cut down on drying time and avoid the worst thing about bike commuting - putting wet socks and shoes on in the afternoon to bike back home.
+Shoe covers can be really helpful in limiting how wet your shoes get - again, you won't be able to keep them fully dry all the time, but you might significantly cut down on drying time and avoid the worst thing about bike commuting: putting wet socks and shoes on in the afternoon to bike back home.
 When selecting shoe covers, go for thicker, neoprene ones.
-Another good advantage of shoe covers is they tend to have reflective hits on them - the sight of reflectors on shoes moving up and down is an unmistakable sign that there is a cyclist up a head - more so than any other lights or reflectors.
+Another good advantage of shoe covers is they tend to have reflective hits on them - the sight of reflectors on shoes moving up and down is an unmistakable sign that there is a cyclist up ahead.

 Bag

-Ideally, any bag you get should be waterproof enough to withstand the full length of your commute in the rain - so a roll top canvas back is ideal.
+Ideally, any bag you get should be waterproof enough to withstand the full length of your commute in the rain - so a roll-top canvas bag is ideal.
 Look for something that has reflective hits and a sternum strap.

 For longer distances you will eventually want to get weight off your back.
 The simplest way to do this is using panniers.